RogerHuauya/access_mdp/README.md

 make
 ```

-The data of the allowed users are is fetched using a python scripts called communication.py and this code also POST the timestamps a user is entering the office.
+The data of the allowed users is fetched using a python script called communication.py.
+Moreover, this code also POST the timestamps a user is entering the office.